algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 #### Description

 For this project we need to use the software DOSBox [^5] which is a simulator of a MS-DOS environment.
+As well as DOSBox, NASM [^7] will also be required for the project.

 #### Acceptance Criteria